Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide02.png' alt=' With thanks for their contribution: Partner Institutions: ' title='Slide: 2' border='1'  width='85%%'/>

 The Language Data Commons of Australia Data Partnerships (LDaCA) and the Australian Text Analytics Platform ({{< glossary_link display="ATAP" id="atap" >}}) are building towards a scalable and flexible language data and analytics commons.
-These projects will be part of the HASS (Humanities and Social Sciences) and Indigenous Research Data Commons (HASS+I RDC).
+These projects will be part of the {{< glossary_link display="HASS" id="hass" >}} (Humanities and Social Sciences) and Indigenous Research Data Commons (HASS+I RDC).

-The Data Commons will focus on preservation and discovery of distributed multi-modal language data collections under a variety of governance frameworks.
-This will include access control that reflects ethical constraints and intellectual property rights, including those of Aboriginal and Torres Strait Islander, migrant and Pacific communities.
+The Data Commons will focus on preservation and discovery of distributed multi-modal language {{< glossary_link display="data collections" id="data-collection" >}} under a variety of governance frameworks.
+This will include access control that reflects ethical constraints and {{< glossary_link display="intellectual property" id="intellectual-property" >}} rights, including those of Aboriginal and Torres Strait Islander, migrant and Pacific communities.

 The platform will provide workbench services to support computational research, starting with code-notebooks with no-code research tools provided in later phases.
 Research artefacts such as code and derived data will be made available as fully documented research objects that are re-runnable and rigorously described.
 Metrics to demonstrate the impact of the platform are projected to include usage statistics, data and article citations.
 These projects are led by Professor Michael Haugh of the School of Languages and Cultures at the University of Queensland with several partner institutions.